 You’re going to mix the mild dish detergent with water.
 Try not to use hard water when you’re making this mixture.

 The honeydew that brown scales excrete after feeding doesn’t only create mold.
 Its sweetness attracts ants.
-Once they realize they have a steady flow of honeydew, they stick around.
+They stick around once they realize they have a steady flow of honeydew.